pytorch/serve/docs/server.md

   --model-store MODEL_STORE
                         Model store location where models can be loaded

-  -w-workflow-store WORKFLOW_STORE
-                        Workflow store location where workflow can be loaded

 optional arguments:
   -h, --help            show this help message and exit